Ioan Mire Melik: Institutele-Unite and Assembly mandate

 Melik's 1867 arithmetic course was highly popular, going through ten reprints.
 He followed up with other textbooks and introductory courses: Despre moneta română ("On the Romanian Currency", 1868); Elemente de Geometrie ("Elements of Geometry", 1869, ten reprints); Elemente de Topografie ("Elements of Topography", 1879, four reprints).
 From 1883 to 1888, Melik, Culianu and Constantin Climescu put out the magazine Recreații Științifice ("Scientific Recreations"), considered a direct precursor of the more prestigious Gazeta Matematică.

-The author continued his work at the Institute before and after 1875, when it merged with the "New High School" into the private-run Institutele-Unite ("Unified Institutes").
-That year, he also formalized his adoption by Iași city, by beginning construction work on a townhouse (completed 1882).
-The new Domnitor, Carol I, recognized Melik's educational merits by granting him the Benemerenti medal 1st class.
+The author continued his work at the Institute before and after 1875, when it merged with the "New High School" into the private-run Institutele-Unite ("Unified Institutes"); according to the former student Eugeniu Vincler, the complete merger only took place in 1879.

+Also in 1875, Melik formalized his adoption by Iași city, by beginning construction work on a townhouse (completed 1882).
+He married a local, Roxandra.
+The new Domnitor, Carol I, recognized Melik's educational merits by granting him the Bene Merenti medal 1st class.
+However, according to Vincler, he was a "stern" headmaster, and managed to alienate the students by bringing in Mihai Eminescu to serve as their tutor in German; they resented Eminescu because of his cantankerousness and his harsh grading of students.
+A small-scale student revolt, which involved future socialist agitators Constantin Mille and Vasile Morțun, was curbed by Melik.
+According to one anecdotal account, he bent their will by ordering the cafeteria not to provide them with any food for the duration of their strike.
+Reflecting back on his participation in the scandal, Vincler expressed shame, noting that Eminescu had since been discovered as a poetic genius, and elevated into the national pantheon.
+Mille himself was spared expulsion after a personal interview with Melik, whom he knew, derisively, as Mustață-Roșie ("Red Mustache").

-Shortly after the establishment of the Romanian Kingdom, Melik also made his way into the Junimist political party.
+Melik was a distant witness to the Romanian War of Independence (1877–1878), which saw the country cut off her remaining ties of vassalage with the Ottoman monarchy; he collected the letters sent home by his relative, Captain Grigore Bănulescu, who had fought at Plevna.
+Shortly after the establishment of the Romanian Kingdom in 1881, Melik also made his way into the Junimist political party.
 Maiorescu, who led Junimea members in and out of the opposition Conservative Party, assigned him a place on the independent list for Iași in the election of 1884.
 In practice, Melik, Pogor, Negruzzi and others were in a cartel with the ruling National Liberals, and were elected deputies on a united pro-government list.
 A while after, with Premier Ion Brătianu ignoring repeated Junimist requests for cabinet positions, the entire faction moved back into the opposition.
 Carol I, the newly crowned King of Romania, again rewarded Melik's services: in February 1884, Monitorul Oficial published news that the mathematician had been made Officer of the Order of the Star of Romania; when later errata informed Melik that he was merely a Knight of that company, he refused to accept the award altogether.
-Melik was still an active popularizer on scientific topics, publishing, in 1885, a surveying and ballistics tract: Equerulu grafometru sau quadrantulu de campania al D-lui Colonel de Artilerie A. Costiescu ("The Graphometer or Campaign Quadrant of the Artillery Colonel A. Costiescu").
-In 1888, he issued three new textbooks: Arithmetic for 3rd- and 4th-graders, Geometry for the primary course, and a Curs practic de Geometrie elementară ("Practical Course in Elementary Geometry").

-By then, I. M. Melik had invested his money into a large-scale agricultural venture, on the Moldavian estate of Costeștii Botoșanilor.
-The purchase took place in March 1885.
-As he himself noted, 507 fálce of land (some 726 hectares) were exchanged for his 210,000 lei, cash.
-This was a third of the estate, as defined by tradition, and a half of the actual village.